Explosion at Fort Worth hotel injures 21

 "The State of Texas is in close contact with Mayor Parker, Sheriff Waybourn, and other local partners and first responders in Fort Worth to assist with emergency response efforts following the tragic explosion at the Sandman Hotel.
 We continue to monitor the situation and stand ready to immediately deploy any additional personnel and resources needed to keep Texans in the area safe and out of harm's way.
 Cecilia and I ask all Texans to pray for those who were injured in the explosion, as well as those bravely responding to keep others safe."

 "This is still a very active scene ...
 We have been working in collaboration with ATF, the FBI with our Arson and Bomb Division as well.
-We have not made a 100% determination, but wanted to make clear that this was some type of gas explosion and we are still working on the details of that to figure out what all caused that at this point in time."
+We have not made a 100% determination but wanted to make clear that this was some type of gas explosion and we are still working on the details of that to figure out what all caused that at this point in time," Trojacek said.

 Atmos Energy said highly trained technicians also responded and that "gas has been isolated to the affected area, and it will continue to assist the Fort Worth Fire and Police Departments and all officials in support of their investigation."